Can You Use Pool Chlorine in Washing Machine? Safety Guide

 Chemical Safety Concerns

 Never mix pool chlorine with other laundry products.
-Combining chlorine with ammonia-based products, fabric softeners, or certain detergents can create toxic chloramine gas, which is extremely dangerous.
+Combining chlorine with ammonia-based products or certain cleaners can create toxic chloramine gas, which is extremely dangerous.
+(Keep fabric softeners out of the same cycle too, mainly because bleach and softener cancel each other out.)
 Pool chlorine's higher concentration increases the risk of these dangerous chemical reactions.

 Safe Alternatives for Laundry Whitening and Disinfection